Cancer-survivor spreads hope through cycling

 “First, the idea of pedaling thousands of miles sounded quite foolish.
 But when I came to know about the cause for which he had undertaken the cycle tour, everything changed.
 If one man can help in the creation of awareness of cancer touching people’s hearts, more persons with the same goal can spread the good news more effectively.
 Thus was born the idea of cycling for life.
 I am thankful to my friends Vaibhav and Jitin for having joined my team on wheels for creating awareness of cancer,” Marcelline added.

-She says she got the fighting spirit from her father Regunath K Marak.
-The employee of the Meghalaya government, he is known for his initiatives in their village.
+She says she got the fighting spirit from her father Reghunath K Marak.
+The employee of the Assam government, he is known for his initiatives in their village.
 He was among the first to try out rubber cultivation in his area which brought him rich dividends.
 His success prompted many neighbors to launch into rubber cultivation which helped grow the economic situation of the village.